Frequently asked questions

 I am not going to make the deadline to submit my information.
 Is this a problem?

 We ask that you submit all of your forms and required documentation as close to the submission deadline as possible.
 If that is not possible, please submit them as soon you can.
 This gives us a chance to review your information and let you know what's missing before you come to Cornell.
-Due to high volume, this may take 3-4 weeks.
+Due to high volume, this may take 3-4 weeks for students starting in the fall, and up to 2 weeks for students starting in the spring.

 If you arrive on campus without having met your requirements, a temporary hold will be placed on your registration status.
 If you do not meet your requirements as soon as you get to campus, you will be charged a late fee, and ultimately be dis-enrolled from your program.